awwknee/visormod/README.md

 # Visor Mod
-a silly little mod to add some ovals on my screen because I have severe motion sickness when playing minecraft and this is the only way I can play :D maybe I add more stuff to it later, who knows
+a silly little mod to add some ovals on my screen because I have severe motion sickness when playing minecraft and this is the only way I can play. :D

+maybe I add more stuff to it later, who knows?

 Setup Process:
 ==============================